KolkhozIO/esphome/docs/mqtt_topic_sanitization_options.md

 ## Background

 ESPHome currently keeps MQTT topics readable by copying ASCII letters, digits, dashes, and underscores while falling back to `_` for the rest.
-The updated helpers extend this behaviour so that any well‑formed multi-byte UTF-8 sequence is preserved in the output, ensuring Cyrillic and other non-Latin names survive unchanged.【F:esphome/core/helpers.cpp†L360-L386】【F:esphome/helpers.py†L363-L373】
+The updated helpers extend this behaviour so that validated multi-byte UTF-8 sequences at U+00C0 and above are preserved in the output, ensuring Cyrillic and other non-Latin names survive unchanged.【F:esphome/core/helpers.cpp†L300-L339】【F:esphome/helpers.py†L363-L373】

 The guard that filters malformed sequences is implemented in C++ because we have to walk raw bytes.
 Python mirrors the policy by checking the code point value and replacing disallowed characters with underscores.
 Both sides aim to avoid maintaining a massive Unicode lookup table or hand-written decoder logic.